dzulkarnaen13/aws-s3-resume-website/README.md

 In this project, I designed and deployed my personal resume website using AWS S3 static website hosting.

-The project simulates a real-world cloud deployment scenario and demonstrates core cloud engineering fundamentals.
+This project demonstrates core cloud fundamentals including storage, hosting, and access management in a real-world deployment scenario.

 ---